liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/08-sending-your-android-apps-requests-using-batch-processing.markdown

     JSONArray jsonArray = batch.invoke();

 So what's going on here?
-After the import, the `BatchSessionImpl` session is created.
-The `BatchSessionImpl` constructor takes either credentials or another session.
-Passing another session to the constructor is useful when you already have a `Session` object and want to reuse the same credentials.
-Next, the service calls are made as usual.
-As with asynchronous calls, these methods return `null` immediately.

-Finally, the `invoke()` method is called from the batch session object.
+After the import, `BatchSessionImpl` is used with a pre-existing session to create a batch session.
+Note that the `BatchSessionImpl` constructor takes either credentials or a session.
+Passing a session to the constructor is useful when you already have a `Session` object and want to reuse the same credentials.
+After creating the service object, several `deleteEntry` service calls are created.
+Since the service object is created with a batch session, these calls aren't made immediately; they return `null` instead.
+The calls aren't made until issued in batch by calling the `invoke()` method on the batch session object.
 It returns a `JSONArray` containing the results for each service call.
-Since there are three `deleteEntry` calls, the `jsonArray` contains three objects.
-The order of the result matches the order of the service calls.
+Since this example contains three `deleteEntry` calls, the `jsonArray` contains three objects.
+The results are ordered the same as the service calls.

 Great!
 But what if you want to make batch calls asynchronously?
-Just set the callback as a `BatchAsyncTaskCallback` instance:
+No problem!
+Set the callback as a `BatchAsyncTaskCallback` instance:

     import com.liferay.mobile.android.task.callback.BatchAsyncTaskCallback;